 The point that Śāntarakṣita is attempting to make here is that no phenomena, including those which his philosophical rivals have claimed to have an inherently existent essence or nature, in fact do have such a nature.
 The reason they cannot have such a nature, according to the argument, is that they have neither a truly singular nature, nor a truly manifold nature, the two being exhaustive of all possibilities for entities that have a real nature.

 Over the course of the next sixty stanzas in his ninety-seven stanza text, MA, and accompanying auto-commentary, MAV, Śāntarakṣita puts all those phenomena asserted by his Buddhist and non-Buddhist philosophical opponents to the test of the neither-one-nor-many reasoning.
 He begins by examining each instance in which some phenomena is asserted to be of a truly singular nature.
-Through an analysis that reveals that such phenomena must have parts and thus could not be truly singular, he makes his way through all such cases current in eighth century Indian philosophical discourse.
+Through an analysis that reveals that such phenomena must have parts and thus could not be truly singular, he makes his way through all such cases current in late eighth century Indian philosophical discourse.
 For example, he begins his application of the argument with an analysis of the claim made by the non-Buddhist Sāṃkhya school that there is a Fundamental Nature (Prakṛti) or creator god which is the permanent, uncaused, unobstructed absolute cause of all phenomena and which is of a truly singular nature.
 He argues in the second stanza of MA:

 Permanent, efficacious entities are not themselves singular because they contribute to the production of successive effects.
 If each successive effect is distinct, then [the argument in favor of] permanent efficacious entities [that are truly singular] degenerates.